MirrorNetworking/Mirror/doc/Guides/DataTypes.md

 - Built-in Unity math type (Vector3, Quaternion, Rect, Plane, Vector3Int, etc)
 - URI
 - NetworkIdentity
-- Game object with a NetworkIdentity component attached (see important details in [Game Objects](#game-objects) section below).
+- Game object with a NetworkIdentity component attached
+    - See important details in [Game Objects](#game-objects) section below.
 - Structures with any of the above
     - It's recommended to implement IEquatable\<T\> to avoid boxing, and to have the struct readonly because modifying one of fields doesn't cause a resync
-- Classes as long as each field has a supported data type (these will allocate garbage and will be instantiated new on the receiver every time they're sent).
+- Classes as long as each field has a supported data type
+    - These will allocate garbage and will be instantiated new on the receiver every time they're sent.
-- ScriptableObject as long as each field has a supported data type (these will allocate garbage and will be instantiated new on the receiver every time they're sent)
+- ScriptableObject as long as each field has a supported data type
+    - These will allocate garbage and will be instantiated new on the receiver every time they're sent.
-- Arrays of any of the above (not supported with syncvars or synclists)
+- Arrays of any of the above
+    - Not supported with syncvars or synclists
-- ArraySegments of any of the above (not supported with syncvars or synclists)
+- ArraySegments of any of the above
+    - Not supported with syncvars or synclists

 ## Game Objects